 - Reward employees for actively participating in the program

 - Create a culture of sharing in the office by highlighting employee accomplishments in advocacy program content

 - Get employees in the habit of participating and sharing content in a timely manner

-The Top Four Employee Advocacy Program Content Topics
+The Top Seven Employee Advocacy Program Content Topics

 The average cost for a company fill an empty position is $4,000.
 Between job boards, recruiters, consultants and more, hiring a new employee is an expensive endeavor.
 Your employees present an opportunity to share an open position without having to spring for that paid Indeed campaign.
 Further, 47% of referral hires say they have greater job satisfaction and stay longer with the company, meaning less turnover and less need (and cost) to hire.

 2) Company Culture Highlights